codemis/Struts-PHP-Templating-Engine/readme.md

   Now open the page specific HTML file at design/pages/example-directory/example.html or design/pages/example-directory/example/index.html if it is a landing page, and add your template tag ##my_title##.

-  Another way to set a page variable, and to do some PHP processing on the variabel is to create a page specific PHP file.
+  Another way to set a page variable, and to do some PHP processing on the variable is to create a page specific PHP file.
 Using the same page as the previous example, create a PHP file at code/pages/example-directory/example.php or code/pages/example-directory/example/index.php if it is a landing page.
 Open the file, and set the variable by using the following STRUTS method:

   `$newStrut->setPageVar('my_title', 'Another Example Page');`